Disclaimer: Usual disclaimers apply. I don't own Harry Potter or the Harry Potter universe, of course.

 March 21, 1996.

 Learning the Patronus Charm always brought everyone to a D.A. meeting.
 Today was no exception.
 At the start of the class, four students could cast a corporeal Patronus – Harry had a stag Patronus, Cho Chang had a swan, Hermione had an otter, and Luna had a hare.
 Harry repeated the basic instructions for the charm from last time, and had the three girls help him with the others.
 Cho spent much of her time helping her best friend Marietta Edgecombe, who had actually bothered to show up today, Harry noted.
 Hermione concentrated on assisting the four Weasleys.
-Luna was working mainly Lavender Brown and the Patil sisters.
+Luna was working mainly with Lavender Brown and the Patil sisters.

 Harry himself tried to assist everybody.
 Neville's was close to full corporeality, but frustratingly for the young man, he wasn't quite able to cast it completely.
 His shoulders sagged.
 "Sorry, Harry," he said.